 Recipe: Pressure Cooker Thai Green Chicken Curry

-3 pounds boneless skinless chicken thighs, cut into 1/2 inch by 2 inch lengths
+- 3 pounds boneless skinless chicken thighs, cut into 2-inch by ½-inch strips

 Garnish and Sides

 Saute the aromatics: Heat the vegetable oil over medium-high heat in the pressure cooker pot until shimmering.
 (Use Sauté mode in an electric pressure cooker.)
 Stir in the onion, garlic, and ginger, and saute until the onion starts to soften, about 3 minutes.